 A certain old-world way of living prevails here: meals are meant to be lingered over, architecture is meant to be admired, and conversation is always lively.
 A city so beautiful that Hitler’s general refused his order to firebomb the city during the 1944 Occupation, Paris retains its romantic je ne sais quoi.
 No matter how many times I visit, I am still awestruck by its beauty.

 What can you say about the best shopping capital of the World?
 Whether it be the large department stores such as Galeries Lafayette, Au Printemps or Le Bon Marché or the smaller boutique stores dotting the winding streets of Saint-Germain, the Marais, or Faubourg St. Honoré, there is certainly no lack of abundance and diversity.
 Like London, we love to explore the streets (especially Rue du Cherche Midi, Rue de Grenelle and the side streets of the Marais) and see where it will take us but there are always our favorites we return to each time we visit (see our Map below) such as Merci, Adelline or Jamin Peuch.
-And, of course, the Marché aux Puces.
+And, of course, the Marché aux Puces for vintage finds.